akshayxarora/fan-verse-daily/README.md

-# Marketing With Vibes - GTM Engineering Blog & CMS
+# Marketing With Vibes - GTM Engineering Blog and CMS

 A high-performance, Ghost-inspired blog and CMS platform built for GTM engineers.
 Built with Next.js, TypeScript, and deployed on Vercel with NeonDB and Tigris.